QA-OpenProject/Software-Tester-Career/01-Interview-Questions/Questions.md

 - When your website is experiencing a performance issue, how do you make the root cause analysis?
 - For example, if you have 100 test cases and all of the test cases are dependent on the first case, is it a good approach?

-## Advanced Questions
-- How can you be a good tester?
-- How do you mentor junior testers?
-- How do you upgrade your testing skills?
-- Tell me a time that you disagree with your manager.
-- How do you build the test plan? (with different components and from large ideas to breakdown details)
-- What's your previous testing process?
-Where do you want to improve during this process if you can redo this project?
-- How do you manage the team?
-- How did you improve the testing process in your last project?
-- How do you analyze the test results?
-- How does AI influence the testing process?
-- Do you have any experience with cloud (AWS/Azure)?

 ## Ask Back
 - Could you introduce a little about the peers in the same team?
 - What's the team looking like?